luabagg/orcgen/README.md

         },
         "github.webp",
     )

+    // HTML conversion
+    orcgen.Generate(
+        []byte("my html"),
+        proto.PagePrintToPDF{
+            Landscape:         true,
+            PrintBackground:   true,
+            PreferCSSPageSize: true,
+        },
+        "html.pdf",
+    )
 ```

+The package comes with examples that demonstrate the usage of the various functions and features provided by Orcgen.
+It's the way-to-go if you're trying to use this package for the first time.

-You can more in [examples_test.go](https://github.com/luabagg/orcgen/tree/main/examples_test.go) page.
+You can see more in [examples_test.go](https://github.com/luabagg/orcgen/tree/main/examples_test.go) page.

 ## Contributors